Aptitude diagnostics for scholarship holders

 Since 2010, the selection test of the Studienstiftung des deutschen Volkes has been held online in March each year under supervision in test centres throughout Germany and is taken by applicants who wish to qualify for a scholarship from the Studienstiftung des deutschen Volkes by applying for it themselves.
 Test participants with very good results can then attend the Studienstiftung’s selection seminars.

-The selection test takes about three hours and consists of four different exercise groups:
+The selection test takes about three hours and consists of four different modules:

 - Planning and Organising Projects